Code of Student Conduct

 - a danger to persons or property; or

 - an ongoing threat of disrupting the academic process.

 - The university official involved shall notify the student of the interim disciplinary action by the most expeditious means available.
 Thereafter, the Dean of Students or designee may offer the student an opportunity to have an administrative review or to immediately initiate the hearing procedures provided in this code.
 If the latter option is chosen, a hearing shall be held no later than 12 class days after the interim disciplinary action is imposed.

 - Hearing Board — At the beginning of each fall semester, the Dean of Students will appoint an at-large hearing board composed of student members and hearing officers.
-The hearing officers will be full-time faculty or staff members.
+The hearing officers will be faculty or staff members with a minimum 50% FTE appointment who have at least 9 months of employment at the university.
 Student members must be in good academic and disciplinary standing.
 One hearing officer and two student members, hereafter collectively referred to as the hearing panel, shall be scheduled to hear each hearing based on availability and scheduling constraints.
 When available, alternate board members may sit in the panel to ensure that hearings may proceed in cases where an appointed member is unable to serve through the end of the hearing and deliberations.
 If one hearing officer and two student members are not able or willing to hear a case, the Dean of Students may appoint new members to the board so that every case may be heard within a reasonable time period.
 During hearings, new appointments, whether appointed for one hearing or the remainder of the current academic year, shall have all the qualifications, authority and responsibilities of a board member appointed at the beginning of the fall semester.
 The hearing officer shall preside over the disciplinary hearing.